 On September 27, 2010, less than a month before the incident at F.E.
 Warren, six of those individuals participated in my UFO-Nukes Connection press conference in Washington D.C. and described UFO activity at F.E.
 Warren's missile sites—as well as those located near Malmstrom AFB, Montana and Walker AFB, New Mexico—in the 1960s and '70s.
 Another participant, a former deputy base commander, discussed his own 1980 sighting of a disc-shaped object that hovered near a nuclear bomb storage depot and apparently directed laser-like beams of light down onto it.

 The press conference received tremendous media coverage, resulting in thousands of online and print articles as well as broadcast news stories worldwide.
-CNN streamed the event live and a video of it may be viewed below:
+CNN streamed the event live and a video of it may be viewed at the bottom of this page.

 That high-profile gathering of credible sources, co-sponsored by former USAF nuclear missile launch officer Robert Salas, was the result of decades of research.
 Over the past 38 years, I have interviewed more than 120 former or retired U.S. military personnel who report intermittent but ongoing UFO incursions at nuclear weapons sites including missile launch facilities, strategic bomber bases, weapons storage areas, and bomb test ranges in Nevada and the Pacific during the Cold War era.